CodingThrust/NumericTrainingCamp/0.intro/README.md

 - Students decide which project to work on before 2PM.
 Students choosing the same project will form a group.
   - Projects are mainly about how to reproduce the results of a paper.
   - Feel free to add new projects to the pool.
+- Goal:
-- Goal: Each group submit a link to a GitHub repository with the team name, project name and the group members' names.
+  - Each group submit a [project registry](../projects/README.md).
+  - Get familiar with the workflow.